jamboree/co2/README.md

 This allows you specify the behavior of the coroutine when it is cancelled (i.e. when `cancellation_requested()` returns true or coroutine is reset).

+* `bool try_suspend()`

+This is called before the coroutine is suspended, if it returns `false`, the coroutine won't be suspended, instead, it will be cancelled.
+However, it won't be called for `final_suspend`.

-* `bool resume()`
+* `bool try_resume()`

-This is called before the coroutine is resumed, if it returns `false`, the coroutine won't be resumed, instead, the coroutine will be detached.
+This is called before the coroutine is resumed, if it returns `false`, the coroutine won't be resumed, instead, it will be detached.

-* `void suspend()`
+* `bool try_cancel()`

-This is called before the coroutine is gonna be suspended, however, it won't be called for `final_suspend`.
+This is called before the coroutine is reset, if it returns `false`, the coroutine won't be cancelled, instead, it will be detached.

 ## Reference